California Elevator Injury Lawyers

 Types of Compensation for Your Accident

 If you have suffered an injury caused by a faulty elevator, you can receive money damages for your losses.
-Damages include medical bills, lost wages, and pain and suffering.
+Damages include:

 Related: Grain Elevator Accidents